remotion-dev/github-unwrapped-2021/README.md

 npm run dev
 ```

-Edit the template in the Remotion preview
+Edit the template in the Remotion preview:

 ```console
 npm run preview